GooseHuang/Utils_Add_Batch_Unique_ID/README.md

 **CopyBatchTag.py** to create box using the latest batch tag

-Please make sure to change the center path to your own path:
+Please make sure changing the center path to your own path: